lookmann30/restaurent_laravel/README.md

 13. Copy file routes/api.php from from repo to replace routes/api.php

-14. import menu.sql and users.sql to database
+14. import menu.sql and users.sql to tables on database

 15. Type <code>php artisan serve</code> to run server